Rural India is facing a cash deficit – Here’s how Social Investing helps

 The communities in rural India are in despair.
 They have limited access to facilities and are looking into uncertainty as they wait for a better tomorrow.

 On the 7th Edition of Impact Dialogues, we had three of our Impact partners sharing the experiences and challenges amidst the pandemic.

 1. Action for Social Advancement (ASA)

-Our Impact Partner ASA has been working on the development of livelihoods for smallholders, particularly tribal and other marginalised groups through – developing watersheds, minor irrigation, sustainable agriculture, financial inclusion and promotion of smallholders’ organisation for agribusiness.
+Our Impact Partner ASA has been working on the development of livelihoods for smallholders, particularly tribal and other marginalized groups through – developing watersheds, minor irrigation, sustainable agriculture, financial inclusion, and promotion of smallholders’ organization for agribusiness.
 ASA currently works in nearly 1690 villages and with the intervention of Rang De they have been able to provide affordable credit to their community.

 Ashish Mondal, Director at ASA, shared that rural India is undergoing a crisis.
 There have been no jobs and migrants have returned to the villages to be with their families.
 People are short on savings and are in complete distress.

 ASA has been actively working to generate livelihood options but the urgent need is to support families with funds so that they can continue to work in their fields.
 He shared that, Soybean seeds that are procured for sowing usually cost Rs 40-44/kg but now are now selling at Rs 102/ kg.
 If farmers fail to begin the new season on time they’ll definitely fall into debt.
 Social Investments can provide them instant credit at low-interest rates and help them steer through these tough times.